-PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations its staffed BES control center (OE-417 #23) Complete loss of monitoring or control capability at its staffed BES control center (OE-417 #24) RC, BA, TOP Complete loss of monitoring or control capability at its staffed BES control center for 30 continuous minutes or more.
-Entity that loses monitoring or control (This applies to TO control centers as they are carrying out matrixed TOP tasks) Later of 24hrs or 4pm the next business day per EOP-004 and OE-417 OE-417 #2 Electric Utilities that operate as Control Area Operators and/ or Reliability Authorities Cyber event that causes interruption of electrical system operations Entity that experiences the cyber event if it impacts the BES 1hr per OE-417.
-72hrs for final OE-417 OE-417 #3 Electric Utilities that operate as Control Area Operators and/ or Reliability Authorities Complete operational failure or shut-down of the transmission and/or distribution electrical system PJM 1hr per OE-417.
+PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations its staffed BES control center (OE-417 #23) Complete loss of monitoring or control capability at its staffed BES control center (OE-417 #24) staffed BES control center for 30 control ce OE-417 #2 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Cyber event that causes interruption of electrical system operations Entity that experiences the cyber event if it impacts the BES 1hr per OE-417.
+72hrs for final OE-417 I I Complete operational failure or shut-down of the transmission and/or distribution electrical system PJM 1hr per OE-417.
 72hrs for final OE-417

-PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations OE-417 #10 Electric Utilities that operate as Control Area Operators and/ or Reliability Authorities Cyber event that could potentially impact electric power system adequacy or reliability Entity that experiences the cyber event if it could impact the BES.
+PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations OE-417 #10 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Cyber event that could potentially impact electric power system adequacy or reliability Entity that experiences the cyber event if it could impact the BES.
 6hr per OE-417.
-72hrs for final OE-417 OE-417 #11 Electric Utilities that operate as Control Area Operators and/ or Reliability Authorities Loss of electric service to more than 50,000 customers for 1 hour or more Entity that loses the customers 6hr per OE-417.
-72hrs for final OE-417 OE-417 #12 Electric Utilities that operate as Control Area Operators and/ or Reliability Authorities Fuel supply emergencies that could impact electric power system adequacy or reliability PJM will obtain this via the SSR Part G 6hr per OE-417.
+72hrs for final OE-417 OE-417 #11 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Loss of electric service to more than 50,000 customers for 1 hour or more Entity that loses the customers 6hr per OE-417.
+72hrs for final OE-417 OE-417 #12 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Fuel supply emergencies that could impact electric power system adequacy or reliability PJM will obtain this via Resource Limitations reported in PJM Markets Gateway 6hr per OE-417.
 72hrs for final OE-417